JAGFx/ets2-dashboard-skin/README.md

 See the *[How to use]()* section to know how to run it !

+> Note: You need to start the game to see the dashboard

 ### For development

 1. Install the prerequisite things